awesto/django-shop/README.md

 Run the demo using Docker
 -------------------------

-A faster alternative to run the "polymorphic" demo of **djangoSHOP** is to use a prepared Docker container available on the [Docker Hub](https://hub.docker.com/r/jrief/myshop-sample/).
+A faster alternative to run the "polymorphic" demo of **django-SHOP** is to use a prepared Docker container available on the [Docker Hub](https://hub.docker.com/r/awesto/demo-shop-polymorphic/).
 If you have a running docker-machine, download and start the demo using:

 ```
-docker run -p 9001:9001 --rm jrief/myshop-sample:latest
+docker run -p 9001:9001 --rm  awesto/demo-shop-polymorphic:latest
 ```

-Then point a browser on the IP address of your docker machine onto port 9001, for instance http://192.168.99.100:9001/ .
+Then point a browser on the IP address of your docker machine onto port 9001.
+If unsure invoke ``docker-machine ip``.
+This could for instance be http://192.168.99.100:9001/ .
 To access the backend sign in with username *admin* and password *secret*.
 The first invocation of each page takes some time, since beforehand the supplied images have to be thumbnailed.

-# django SHOP
+# Django-SHOP

-This version of django-shop is currently used to implement real e-commerce sites.
+This version of django-SHOP is currently used to implement real e-commerce sites.
 If you want to help out, please have a look at our development documentation in ``docs/contributing.rst``.

-DjangoSHOP aims to be a the easy, fun and fast shop counterpart to django CMS.
+**Django-SHOP** aims to be a the easy, fun and fast shop counterpart to django CMS.

-Specifically, we aim at providing a clean, modular and Pythonic/Djangonic implementation of a shop framework, that a moderately talented Django programmer should be able to pick up and run easily.
+Specifically, we aim at providing a clean, modular and Pythonic/Djangonic implementation of a shop framework, that a moderately experienced Django programmer should be able to pick up and run easily.

 ## Please help